dfki-ric-underactuated-lab/mimpc/README.md

 # Mixed-Integer MPC library
 _Was successfully demonstrated on a free-floating platform with binary thrusters (under timing constraints) and a reaction wheel._

-Will shortly be open-sourced here.
+Will shortly be open-sourced here, together with publications and documentation.